 PS has worked as a freelance writer since 2012.
 When she's not traveling and writing, she helps people with web design and development.

-Subject Matter Experts establish credibility to the content often required by non-fiction writers and journalists.
+Subject Matter Experts establish credibility in the content often required by non-fiction writers and journalists.
 For my own projects, I interviewed various professionals such as teachers, real estate agents, engineers, lenders, principals, marketers, and nurses for different published works.
-The information collected from these field experts has helped me strengthened my every piece of work and enriched me with plenty of useful information for future writing projects.
+The information collected from these field experts has helped me strengthen my every piece of work and enriched me with plenty of useful information for future writing projects.

 But first, what is a Subject Matter Expert?